Michael Worth is an American Martial Artists, Actor, writer and producer.

 Michael Worth earned a Black Belt in Tang Soo Do Karate under former Chuck Norris master Joey Escobar.
 He trained in the Filipino martial art of Escrima and in Jeet Kune Do under former Bruce Lee student Dan Inosanto.
 Michael is a certified instructor under the late Jerry Poteet and he worked with Jerry behind the scenes on on fight choreography for Dragon: The Bruce Lee Story (1993) with Jason Scott Lee.

-Selected scenes from Michael Worth’s directed films.
+Top of page video includes selected scenes from Michael Worth’s directed films.
 Clips included are God’s Ears, War Wolves, Fort Mccoy, Demon Hunter, The Butterfly Guard, etc.